albertogreino/imatia_tech_test/Readme.txt

 TODO Fix Lombok.
 Is not working properly after adding the db dependency.
+TODO Need more test cases.
+TODO Add support for XML.

 Assumed that orderId and changeStateDate are unique so they are used as compound index for the database.